robNice/OMV-Service-Dashboard/CONFIG_README.md

 This file **fully replaces** the internal default `services.json` (which is just an example configuration).
 You should definately **customize this file** to match your needs.

-The following Example defines two sections, on is filled with two services and the other one is empty:
+The following Example defines two sections, one is filled with two services and the other one is empty (which doesn't makes much sense, does it?
+Change that now):

 ```json
 {